Risingson/eveeyedocs/docs/sharing/intel-channels.md

 To add channels hit the <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/Share-100_off.png" width="24" height="24" > Sharing Icon and add intel channels.
 You can turn them on and off by clicking the added channels.

+## Development, current issues

+ - If a system was cleared via clr or clea

 ## Syntax
 What the system can parse names of: